coreos/docs/os/sdk-modifying-coreos.md

 You may want to add the `PATH` export to your shell profile (e.g. `.bashrc`).

-Next, the cork utility can be used to create an SDK chroot:
+Next, use the cork utility to create a project directory.
+This will hold all of your git repos and the SDK chroot.
+A few gigabytes of space will be necessary.

 ```sh
 mkdir coreos-sdk